lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Using a Predicate function to filter the entries by "older" or "younger" than the given age.
 For printing the result using a Function in stream().map() to use only the name, age, or both, according to the rule.
 Storing the result in a List<String> and printing it with .forEach() method line by line.

+Lab 06 - Find Even or Odds
+-

+Creating a List of Integers which contains elements from lower bound to upper bound.
+Created a Predicate function to filter the collection by command.
+To print the collection on one line, separated by a space, used a stream of the collection, mapped to Object and then used the collect(Collectors.joining()) to join the elements with a separator and store it to a String in order to print it.